View Jovanni Lozano-Sayama's Obituary on sltrib.com and share memories

 Jovanni was passionate about music, loved his friends, and spent countless hours playing online video games.
 As a young kid, he loved marbles, swimming, skateboarding, and collecting / counting coins.
 He had a love for sports, video gaming, computer coding, sports cars, collecting Hot Wheels, and watching Anime.

 He was preceded in death by his Grandfather, Francisco.
-He is survived by his parents, Trafton and Noemi Sayama; his sister, Francis; his grandparents, Celia, Dale, and Jeannie; his cousins - Romelo, Kristian, Milo, Lalo, Elidia, Jasmine, Angel, Talia, Koji, Mie, and Ava; and his best friend George.
+He is survived by his parents, Trafton and Noemi Sayama; his sister, Francis; his grandparents, Celia Lozano, Dale, and Jeannie Sayama; his cousins - Romelo, Kristian, Milo, Lalo, Elidia, Jasmine, Angel, Jayla, LJ, Thalia, Celia, Ariella, Koji, Mie, and Ava; and his best friend George.

 The family would like to thank everyone that cared for Jovanni and accepted him in their hearts.
 The entire student body at Bountiful High School for wearing their best clothes on Monday and showing their respect.
 Everyone that has donated and reached out to the family. the LeVitre family for accepting him into their home.
 Lindquist Mortuary.
 The North Canyon 6th Ward and The Mueller Park 3rd Ward.